esoij/all-items-advancements/README.md

 Advancements for getting each item in the game.
 1.21+

 Please report any issues onto the issue page.
 You can post an issue asking to update to a new version, just make sure there isn't already one.
+I also would appreciate any suggestions being put onto the issues page.